rcdesign-cemetery/vb-trade_area/readme.txt

 2. Set allowed edit time to ~60 minutes (global)
 3. Set defaul tmerge time to ~60 minutes (global)
 4. Disable users to reply other threads in buy/sell forums

-Not released at vborg.
+5. Change button behavior and add close/open buttons to threads Not released at vborg.
 Not polished